 Existing and planned NPDC infrastructure and services will be sufficient to meet growth in demand generated by the anticipated recovery growth in economic activity.
 If economic growth and activity were to increase significantly beyond the predictions of this assumption, there may be an increase in demand on NPDC infrastructure and services.
 If a lower rate of economic growth occurs then this will have implications for population growth and therefore the rate of residential development, these risks are outlined in the relevant forecasting assumptions.

 Labour force

-Unemployment will be in a recover phase after dropping at eight per cent in 2021.
+Unemployment will be in a recovery phase after peaking to seven per cent in 2021.